This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 Although it would be possible to compile projects manually using the

-command, scala pojects use the sbt
+scalac command, scala projects use the sbt tool and have the

 following directory structure.